-- 1. Deferment of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments. - Short Term Cash Loans Donations from the Students' Union, the University Union and other sources have made funds available for urgent cash loans not exceeding \$100.
+- 1. Deferment of Payment of Fees Deferments may be granted for a short period, usually one month, without the imposition of a late fee penalty, provided the deferment is requested prior to the due date for fee payments. - 2.
+Short Term Cash Loans Donations from the Students' Union, the University Union and other sources have made funds available for urgent cash loans not exceeding \$100.
 These loans are normally repayable within one month. - 3.
 Early in 1973 the Commonwealth Government made funds available to the University to provide loans to students in financial difficulty.
-The loans are to provide for living allowances and other approved expenses associated with attendance at
+The loans are to provide for living allowances and other approved expenses associated with attendance at University.

-University.
 Repayment usually commences after graduation or upon withdrawal from the course.
 Students are required to enter into a formal agreement with the University to repay the loan.
+The University is unable to provide from the fund amounts large enough for all or even a major part of the living expenses of a student.

-From the same source students who are in extremely difficult financial circumstances may apply for assistance by way of a non-repayable grant.
+From the same source, students who are in extremely difficult financial circumstances may apply for assistance by way of a non-repayable grant.
 In order to qualify for a grant a student must generally show that the financial difficulty has arisen from exceptional misfortune.
+Grants are rarely made.